shpshft/reddit-reader/README.md

 http://danieldelaney.net/r/

-## How it works

-Pulls JSON (e.g. http://reddit.com/r/all/.json) and spits out HTML, all via PHP and JavaScript.

-## How to use it
+# How it Works

-By default it'll show the contents of /r/all (http://reddit.com/r/all/.json), but you can specify subreddits you want to see with the Configure page.
+By default it shows some of my favorite subreddits, but there's a configuration page where you can easily manage what you'd like to see.

+Technically, PHP is used to fetch the JSON, and JavaScript manages the local storage of preferences as well as data flying on and off of the page.